Buick Roadmaster: 1957–1958

-For 1958, GM was promoting their fiftieth year of production, and introduced anniversary models for each brand; Cadillac, Buick, Oldsmobile, Pontiac, and Chevrolet.
+For the 1958 model year, GM was promoting their fiftieth year of production, and introduced anniversary models for each brand; Cadillac, Buick, Oldsmobile, Pontiac, and Chevrolet.
 The 1958 models shared a common appearance on the top models for each brand; Cadillac Eldorado Seville, Buick Roadmaster Riviera, Oldsmobile Holiday 88, Pontiac Bonneville Catalina, and the all-new Chevrolet Bel-Air Impala.

 In 1958, the Roadmaster was available in the well-equipped "75" version, and the body was adorned with bulkier and more heavily chromed styling while the top trim package Limited was the most expensive and fully optioned vehicle.
 A new "drawer pull" grille was used that Buick called "Fashion-Aire Dynastar", made up of rectangular chrome squares.
 For the first time since 1948, there were no distinguishing VentiPorts on the front fenders.
 On the rear deck, the Roadmaster name was spelled out in block lettering beneath a Buick emblem housing the trunk lock keyway.
-Wheelhouses had bright moldings, rocker panels had an ebbed molding and a large rear fender bright flash with ribbed inserts replaced the previous year's chromed rear fender lower panel.
+Wheelhouses had bright moldings, rocker panels had an ebbed molding, and a large rear fender bright flash with ribbed inserts replaced the previous year's chromed rear fender lower panel.
 Four headlamps were standard.
 New brakes featured cast-iron liners in aluminum drums.
 Sales fell further to about 14,000.

-There was a complete restyling for 1959, but this time the names of the various series were changed.
-Not until 1991 would there again be a big Buick known as the Roadmaster; the largest Buick models were renamed the Electra.
+There was a complete restyling for 1959, but this time, the names of the various series were changed.
+Not until 1991 would there again be a big Buick known as the Roadmaster; the biggest Buick models were renamed the Electra.